vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 High cohesion

 ## 2. Open, Closed Principle
-Open extensibility, closed modification<br>
-The OCP helps to achieve loose coupling by promoting extensibility without modifying existing code.<br>
+The principle states that components should be open for extension but closed for modification.
+In other words, components should be easily extended without modifying their existing code.<br>
-The OCP often go hand in hand with the Dependency Inversion Principle.<br>
+The OCP go hand in hand with the ***Single Responsibility Principle***, which facilitates high cohesion and ***Dependency Inversion Principle***, which facilitates loose coupling.<br>
 #### Primary advantage:
-Loose coupling
+High cohesion, Loose coupling

 ## 3. Liskov Substitution Principle
 Child classes must be substitutable for their parent classes.<br>